authlete/openapi-for-go/docs/ClientManagementApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/authlete/openapi-for-go"
 )

 func main() {
 	serviceId := "serviceId_example" // string | A service ID.
 	developer := "developer_example" // string | The developer of client applications.
 The default value is null.
 If this parameter is not set to `null`, client application of the specified developer are returned.
 Otherwise, all client applications that belong to the service are returned.  (optional) start := int32(56) // int32 | Start index (inclusive) of the result set.
 The default value is 0.
 Must not be a negative number. (optional) end := int32(56) // int32 | End index (exclusive) of the result set.
 The default value is 5.
 Must not be a negative number. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.ClientManagementApi.ClientGetListApi(context.Background(), serviceId).Developer(developer).Start(start).End(end).Execute()
+	resp, r, err := apiClient.ClientManagementAPI.ClientGetListApi(context.Background(), serviceId).Developer(developer).Start(start).End(end).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `ClientManagementApi.ClientGetListApi``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `ClientManagementAPI.ClientGetListApi``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `ClientGetListApi`: ClientGetListApi200Response
-    fmt.Fprintf(os.Stdout, "Response from `ClientManagementApi.ClientGetListApi`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `ClientManagementAPI.ClientGetListApi`: %v\n", resp)
 }
 ```